 San Jose shooting leaves 8 dead, deceased suspect identified; White House monitoring rail yard incident

-Santa Clara County Sheriff's deputies, San Jose Police responded to scene
+Santa Clara County Sheriff's deputies, San Jose police responded to scene

 A shooting at a rail yard in San Jose, California, early Wednesday left eight people dead, not including the suspect, who was also declared deceased after taking his own life, authorities confirmed.